Nerve Conduction Studies

 For individuals with symptoms and positive physical signs of distribution region of ulnar nerve (e.g., pains and numbness of the forearm and finger, weakness of hands and muscles atrophy).

-Aetna considers NCV studies experimental and investigational when these criteria are not met.
+Aetna considers NCV studies experimental, investigational, or unproven when these criteria are not met.

 4. Frequency of Testing